Pylons/pyramid/docs/narr/security.rst

 .. code-block:: python

    class AuthenticationPolicy(object):
-       """ An object representing a BFG authentication policy. """ def authenticated_userid(self, request):
+       """ An object representing a Pyramid authentication policy. """ def authenticated_userid(self, request):
            """ Return the authenticated userid or ``None`` if no authenticated userid can be found. """